benjamindehli/ElektriskSalmesykkel/README.txt

 |  **Samples (Noise)**  |      48 kHz |    24 bit | 2 (stereo) |             366 |   63.60 MB |
 | **Impulse responses** |      48 kHz |    24 bit | 2 (stereo) |               2 |    2.50 MB |

+## Instrument presets

+This sample library includes 2 presets, the regular preset "ElektriskSalmesykkel" (best in most cases) and the looped preset "ElektriskSalmesykkel (Looped)".
+For the regular version, each sample are approximately 16 seconds long.
+For the looped version, to achieve the best possible loop point, some of the loops are short and some are longer.
+Some of the loops will however have some minor artifacts.
+For best audio quality, you should always use the regular version.
+And only if you have notes held for more than 16 seconds, use the the looped version.

 ## User Interface

 The user interface offers precise control over every aspect of the instrument and effects.